 \section{Background and notation}

-We consider the standard notation for the function spaces $C, C^k, L_p$, $1 \le p < \infty$, the space of vector-valued functions $f: X \to \re^n$ with components belonging to $L_p$ is denoted by $L_p(X, \re^n)$.
-We simply write $L_p(X)$, if the range space is fixed.
-The Schwartz space of smooth rapidly decreasing functions over $\re^s$ is denoted by $\cS$, and $\cS'$ is the space of tempered distributions (distributions over $\cS$ or distributions of slower growth); by $\mu(X)$ we denote the Lebesgue measure of a set $X \subset \re^n$, by $|\cdot |$ we denote either a modulus of a complex number or the cardinality of a finite set.
+We use the standard notation for the function spaces $C, C^k, L_p$, $1 \le p < \infty$.
+The space of vector-valued functions $f: X \to \re^n$ with components in $L_p$ is denoted by $L_p(X, \re^n)$.
+We write $L_p(X)$, if the range space is fixed.
+The Schwartz space of smooth rapidly decreasing functions over $\re^s$ is denoted by $\cS$, and $\cS'$ is the space of tempered distributions (distributions over $\cS$ or distributions of slower growth).
+By $\mu(X)$ we denote the Lebesgue measure of a set $X \subset \re^n$ and by by $|\cdot |$ either a modulus of a complex number or the cardinality of a finite set.
 The norm $\|\cdot\|$ in finite dimensional spaces is always а Euclidean, unless stated otherwise.